salimzahoor01/auto-annotated-portfolio/content/pages/blog/post-four.md

 ---
 type: PostLayout
-title: Sharing my wisdom with the world 🌎
+title: "Sharing my wisdom with the world \U0001F30E"
 colors: colors-a
 date: '2024-02-01'
 author: content/data/team/doris-soto.json
-excerpt: >-
-  More context that may or may not be helpful
+excerpt: More context that may or may not be helpful
-featuredImage:
-  type: ImageBlock
-  url: /images/featured-Image4.jpg
-  altText: Post thumbnail image
 bottomSections:
   - elementId: ''
     type: RecentPostsSection